Thursday, March 26, 2009

 Let's put all this Term History to rest for a second and let me introduce to you the first use of the Partner dance called "The Shag" .

-From my personal research which comes from a Book called "Land of the Golden River" by Lewis Phillip Hall.
+I found a Book called "Land of the Golden River" by Lewis Phillip Hall.
 During the Winter of 1927 he came up with a dance routine called "The Shag", Lewis introduced this in august of 1928 in Wilmington at the Pirates Festival.
 Then in 1930, Kay Keever who was married to the Band Leader Jelly Leftwhich who played at the dances remembers singing in his band and jumping off stage to dance the Shag with Lewis Hall, and backs up Lewis claim that he was the one that invented the dance.

 July 22,1932 (Ironwood Daily Globe)